malus-eng/SmartFarm_System/README.md

 > All grounds are connected together (GND shared across FSR, IR, and button).

 ## Software Logic
-Next, I will briefly explain the core software logic involved in this project to help you understand the core logic of the system.
+The system's functional implementation mainly depends on the mkr1010_mqtt_simple.ino file:[mkr1010_mqtt_simple](Software/mkr1010_mqtt_simple.ino).Next, I will briefly explain the core software logic involved in this project to help you understand the core logic of the system.
 (1) FSR Reading and Weight Classification
 ```
 int fsrValue = analogRead(A0);